Home / Health & Wellness Articles / Tips and Life Hacks /

 Be Aware: Busy Does Not Equal Productive

 Sometimes multitasking can destroy productivity.
-Being busy, or trying to maintain an appearance of being busy, has nothing to with productivity or authentic accomplishment.
-Just because you’re getting something done doesn’t mean it matters.
-Focus on the purpose of your tasks, one task at a time.
-Productivity is about meeting your goals, not just scratching things off your to-do list.
+Being busy, or trying to maintain an appearance of being busy, has nothing to with productivity.
+Just because you’re getting something done doesn’t necessarily mean it aligns with your goals.
+Focus on the purpose of your tasks, one step at a time.
+Productivity is about meeting your goals, not just checking things off your to-do list.
+Some may believe that completing tasks will make them feel fulfilled when really, the constant desire to complete different tasks can actually produce feelings of anxiety.

 Be Specific: Identify Goals vs. Tasks